Mobile-First Indexing is Coming. Are Your Global Sites Ready?

 We witnessed this first-hand last year, when Google updated its algorithm to preferentially rank mobile-site content.
 For users using Google search on their mobile devices, this "Mobile Friendly Update" helpfully ranked mobile and mobile-friendly websites higher in search results than desktop sites.
-This meant if a webpage remained optimized for large screens, it would see a "significant decrease in rankings in mobile search results."
+This meant if a webpage remained optimised for large screens, it would see a "significant decrease in rankings in mobile search results."
 Ouch.

 And that's how it played out for websites that ignored Google's warnings.
 Days after the Mobile Friendly Update was deployed, major brands such as NBC Sports and high-engagement sites such as Reddit saw dips in mobile traffic of more than 25%.